water/mainline/README.md

 5. Start rails server `rails s --debugger`
 6. Navigate to [localhost:3000](http://localhost:3000)
 7. Login using the green stuff from before.

-## Current status

-Does not crash when using rails 3.0.10.

 ## Strange things